-On Friday, July 13th, 2018, the Stavros Niarchos Foundation (SNF) held the ninth event of the series DIALOGUES under the title "Football will save the world.”
-For the first time ever, DIALOGUES were held outdoors, within the Great Lawn area of the Stavros Niarchos Park and with a focus on the king of Sports, football.
+On Friday, 13 July 2018, the Stavros Niarchos Foundation (SNF) held the ninth event of the series Dialogues under the title "Football will save the world."

 The event was held as part of the collaboration between the Stavros Niarchos Foundation and the Barça Foundation for the implementation of the FutbolNet program, which aims to help refugee children and teenagers by encouraging social inclusion and integration in local hosting communities, through education on values and sports.

 FutbolNet is an accredited program that has demonstrated positive social impact and changes in multiple countries, under different circumstances.
 More than 3,000 children and teenagers are the beneficiaries of the program being implemented in Greece, Italy and Lebanon, with the SNF’s support.
 Before the start of the event, the SNF and the Barça Foundation jointly organized another sports program at the SNFCC’s Great Lawn, with the participation of refugee children from the hosting centers in Skaramagas.

 Football is like life, full of moments, interesting characters and emotions.
 It is also a microcosm, symbolizing our entire society, which lives and moves according to a set of rules, like in a football game.
 In our times, sports, and especially football, can be a source of inspiration and empowerment, giving us hope that the human element and the values of cooperation, effort and dialogue that we share, are more powerful than the things that divide us.